 (5) For each ship to which this regulation applies, the installed propulsion power shall not be less than the propulsion power needed to maintain the manoeuvrability of the ship under adverse conditions as defined in the guidelines to be developed by the Organization.

 Explanation.—For the purpose of this sub-rule,“guidelines developed by the Organization” means the 2013 Interim Guidelines for determining minimum propulsion power to maintain the manoeuvrability of ships in adverse conditions (resolution MEPC.232(65), as amended by resolutions MEPC.255(67) and MEPC.262(68)): consolidated text: MEPC.1/Circ.850/Rev.2) and as may be further amended.

+Attained Energy Efficiency Existing Ship Index (attained EEXI)

+(1) The attained EEXI shall be calculated for:

+.1 each ship; and

+.2 each ship which has undergone a major conversion

+which falls into one or more of the categories in regulations 2.2.5, 2.2.7, 2.2.9,2.2.11, 2.2.14 to 2.2.16, 2.2.22, and 2.2.26 to 2.2.29 of this Annex.
+The attained EEXI shall be specific to each ship and shall indicate the estimated performance of the ship in terms of energy efficiency, and be accompanied by the EEXI technical file which contains the information necessary for the calculation of the attained EEXI and which shows the process of the calculation.
+The attained EEXI shall be verified, based on the EEXI technical file, either by the Administration or by any organization duly authorized by it.
+2

+(2)The attained EEXI shall be calculated taking into account the guidelines developed by the Organization.

+(3) Notwithstanding paragraph 1 of this regulation, for each ship to which regulation 22 of this Annex applies, the attained EEDI verified by the Administration or by any organization duly authorized by it in accordance with regulation 22.1 of this Annex may be taken as the attained EEXI if the value of the attained EEDI is equal to or less than that of the required EEXI required by regulation 25 of this Annex.
+In this case, the attained EEXI shall be verified based on the EEDI technical file

+Required EEDI

+For each:

+.1 new ship,

+.2 new ship which has undergone a major conversion, and

+.3 new or existing ship which has undergone a major conversion that is so extensive that the ship is regarded by the central government as a newly constructed ship

+Required EEXI

 Ship Energy Efficiency Management Plan.—(1) Each ship shall keep on board a ship specific Ship Energy Efficiency Management Plan, which may form part of the ship's Safety Management System.

 (2) In the case of a ship of 5,000 gross tonnage and above, the Ship Energy Efficiency Management Plan shall include a description of the methodology that will be used to collect the data required by sub-rule (1) of rule 24 and the processes that will be used to report the data to the Central Government.